 As schemers get smarter, so should passwords, and the longer a password is, the tougher it is to figure out.
 IT professionals recommend users create passwords that are at least 13 characters long.
 Although that may feel like a lot to come up with, remember that good, effective passwords use a healthy mixture of uppercase letters, lowercase letters, and special characters, including punctuation marks, ampersands, and the pound and dollar signs.

-Using an assortment of letters and characters will likely leave your passwords looking rather incoherent–which is the point.
+Using an assortment of capital letters, number and symbols will likely leave your passwords looking rather incoherent–which is the point.
 Passwords aren’t meant to be pretty.
 Typically, ugly passwords are best at protecting what matters most.